AMG2ks/AMG2ks/README.md

 - 👋 Hi, I’m @AMG2ks
 - 👀 I’m interested in Web Development & Artificial Intelligence
-- 🌱 I’m currently learning Ai
+- 🌱 I’m currently learning Ai and django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning projects
 - 📫 How to reach me ...

 <!---